insightfuls/minimalist-async-di/README.md

 `bean(name)`
 * Injector which injects the bean named `name`
+* Alternatively, it could be a property on another bean, using dot notation
 * You can just provide the `name` as a dependency without using `bean()` for the same effect

 `promise(name)`